 May 2014: Grisha Stewart, Empowered Socialisation: Behaviour Adjustment Training for Fear, Aggression and Frustration, 2 Day Seminar

 May 2014: Canine First Aid Course by Rhodes 2 Safety

 December 2013: Claudio Barbosa The Alpha Pack, 5 day Shadow

 June 2013: Martin Deeley, Gun Dog Training, 3 day Workshop

 December 2010: Hundezentrum Trier-Luxembourg, 1 day Leash Reactivity Workshop

-Current Trainer for Staffie Smiles Rescue in the Edinburgh area.
+Head Trainer for Staffie Smiles Rescue in the Edinburgh area from 2014-2019.
 Volunteer at Any Dog'il Do Rescue in 2014, walking and training the kenneled dogs.
-Members of the International Association of Canine Professionals (IACP)
+Members of the International Association of Canine Professionals (IACP).